terryma/vim-multiple-cursors/README.md

 ## Issues
 - Multi key commands like `ciw` do not work at the moment
 - All user input typed before Vim is able to fan out the last operation to all cursors is lost.
 This is a implementation decision to keep the input perfectly synced in all locations, at the cost of potentially losing user input.
-- Single key commands that do not terminate properly cause unexpected behavior.
-For example, if the cursor is on the first character in the buffer and 'b' is pressed.
-- Undo behavior is unpredictable
 - Performance in terminal vim degrades significantly with more cursors
 - Select mode is not implemented
-- Buggy when `wrap` is turned on

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md)